data-apis/scipy-2023-presentation/paper.rst

 ============

-Today, Python users have a wealth of choice for libraries and frameworks for numerical computing, data science, machine learning, and deep learning (TODO: citations).
+Today, Python users have a wealth of choice for libraries and frameworks for numerical computing :cite:`Millman2011a, Harris2020a, Virtanen2020a, Okuta2017a, Rocklin2015a, Hoyer2017a, Abbasi2018a`,
+data science :cite:`Hunter2007a, Perez2011a, Seabold2010a, Kluyver2016a`,
+machine learning :cite:`Pedregosa2011a`, and deep learning :cite:`Chen2015a, Paszke2019a, Abadi2016a, Frostig2018a`.
 New frameworks pushing forward the state of the art in these fields appear every year.
-One unintended consequence of all this activity has been fragmentation in the fundamental building blocks—multidimensional arrays (TODO: van der walt citation) (also known as tensors)—that underpin the scientific Python ecosystem.
+One unintended consequence of all this activity has been fragmentation in the fundamental building blocks—multidimensional arrays :cite:`Vanderwalt2011a` (also known as tensors)—that underpin the scientific Python ecosystem.

 This fragmentation comes with significant costs, from reinvention and re-implementation of arrays and associated application programming interfaces (APIs) to siloed